Getting into ketosis is the whole point of the ketogenic diet and I understand the desire to get there as quickly as possible.

 Our body breaks down carbohydrates into glucose (sugar) to be used as energy which is fine,

-When you eat fewer carbs, you force your body to metabolise the glycogen stores and use them up for energy.
+When you eat fewer carbs, you force your body to metabolize the glycogen stores and use them up for energy.
 This is the beginning of the ketosis process.

 After around 24 hours, your glycogen stores should be all used up and your body will start looking for alternative fuel sources.
 This is where fat comes in.